MechanicalRock/mechanicalrock.github.io/_posts/2019-08-05-cognito-azuread-sso.markdown

 Whilst AWS Cognito is a powerful security product, it is not without some significant shortcomings.
 The [inability to export or backup User Pool users](https://securityboulevard.com/2019/02/cave-of-broken-mirrors-3-issues-with-aws-cognito/) is exacerbated by the ease with which the whole user pool can be replaced (and thus, users destroyed) by simple Cloudformation changes.

-Devops practitioners have also been left wanting by Cognito's poor cloudformation support.
+DevOps practitioners have also been left wanting by Cognito's poor cloudformation support.
 With virtually no updates since 2017, current Cloudformation support covers perhaps 50% of what CLI and SDK users can do with Cognito, leaving users to write their own custom resources for common Cognito use cases.

 This brings us to reason for this post - and [the supporting repository](https://github.com/MechanicalRock/cognito-sso-azure) - to provide an **infrastructure-as-code** solution for setting up and managing an AWS ALB + Cognito and Azure AD single sign on.